Royal Ascot Runners

 Additionally, it will allow a huge number of people, to bet on Royal Ascot runners.
 Taking into account how monumental the event is, there will be many well-known names vying for the top spot.

-As Royal Ascot 2021 draws closer we get ever nearer to knowing who will take part for certain.
-The big race of the week is the Gold Cup, run on Thursday over two-and-a-half miles at Group 1 level.
+As Royal Ascot 2022 draws closer we get ever nearer to knowing who will take part for certain.
+The main race of the week is the Gold Cup, a two-and-a-half-mile Group 1 race run on Thursday.

-This is the prize they all want to win, with these five horses being the ones we consider to be among the favourites for the best staying race of the year – the 2021 Ascot Gold Cup.
+This is the prize they all want to win, with these five horses being the ones we consider to be among the favourites for the best-staying race of the year – the 2022 Ascot Gold Cup.

 Age: 7 / Jockey: L. Dettori / Trainer: John & Thady Gosden